SchwarzIT/onyx/.changeset/yellow-lilies-make.md

 "sit-onyx": minor
 ---

-fix(OnyxDataGrid:hideColumns): fixed last visable Column to not be hidable
+fix(OnyxDataGrid:hideColumns): fixed last visible Column to not be hidable